 Why blogging works:

-Don’t write a blog post just for the sake of writing it, or fluff the content with unnecessary words.
+Don't just start a blog just for the sake of writing it, or fluff the content with unnecessary words.
 Long blog posts work only if they are interesting to the users and high bounce rates clearly show that users are interested in the topic that led them to the blog post in the first place but aren’t satisfied with the headline’s promise and contents of the blog.
 Use a conversational style and try to find your own voice, backed up by a thoroughly researched data.
 Structure the blog post well -- it has to have a clear goal and lead users to knowledge and discovery to increase your conversions.
 Pay attention to formatting, and divide the content into smaller and easily digestible chunks.
 Use visuals – embed videos, GIFs or images in your blog post.

 Social media marketing is one of the most cost-effective paid marketing strategies and offers an abundance of targeting options.
 Reach the exact type of audience, or target different types of buyer personas at the same time with proper social media strategy and paid ads.